 To understand further the difference between project management, program management, and project portfolio management, take note of the following examples:

-1. Software development: The development of a software constitutes and individual project and its launching corresponds to another separate project.
-Collectively however, software development and product launching can be subjected under program management because both projects are interdependent.
-The development of related software, such as mobile games for example, can also be subjected under program management.
+The development of software constitutes an individual project, and its launching corresponds to another separate project.
+Collectively, however, software development and product launching can be subjected to program management because both projects are interdependent.
+The development of related software, such as mobile games, for example, can also be subjected to program management.
 All other projects within the firm can fall under project portfolio management nonetheless.

-2. Oil production: Examples of individual projects within an oil company are oil exploration, oil drilling, and the construction of facilities.
-All of these projects can be subject under program management, especially if they share similar geographic and/or chronological characteristics.
-All other projects related to oil exploration and productions across a larger geographic context can fall under project portfolio management.
+Examples of individual projects within a particular oil and gas company are oil or gas exploration, specific drilling activities, and the construction of facilities.
+All of these projects can also fall under program management if they share similar geographic and/or chronological characteristics.
+All other projects related to oil and gas exploration and production or upstream to downstream oil and gas activities across a larger geographic context can fall under project portfolio management.

-3. Construction: The construction of a single building by a construction company can constitute an entire program.
-However, directing plumbing and sewage requirements, plotting and installing electrical lines, and interior designing, among others can correspond to individual projects.
+The construction of a single building by a construction company can constitute an entire program.
+However, directing plumbing and sewage requirements, plotting and installing electrical and communication wires, and interior designing, among others can correspond to individual projects.
 The procurement of materials can also correspond to an individual project.
-All other construction “projects” or more appropriately, programs of the company can fall under the specific objective of managing project portfolio.
+All other construction projects and programs of the construction company occurring in different places can fall under project portfolio management.